sachipanda01/docusaurusdemo/my-website/docs/styleguide.md

 #### Use British English

-DevOps Portal will accessed acrros ACME DevOps world, As a result, to keep our communication consistent, we use British spelling for our Documentation.
+DevOps Portal will be accessed globally, as a result, to keep our communication consistent, we use British spelling for our documentation.

 #### Use the Oxford comma for lists

 Example: Write "bananas, apples, and oranges", not "bananas, apples and oranges".

-#### Capitalize the names of tools, protocols, and technologies
+#### Capitalise the names of tools, protocols, and technologies

 Example: Write "Redis server", not "redis server".

-#### Capitalize acronyms
+#### Capitalise acronyms

 Example: Write "URLs", not "urls".

 On another note, try to avoid acronyms unless they're so common that it's weird not to.
 For example, Hyper Text Transfer Protocol is a weird way to say HTTP.

-#### Capitalize every word in a title (except for prepositions)
+#### Capitalise every word in a title (except for prepositions)

 Example: Write "Documentation Style Guide" instead of "Documentation style guide".